cznewt/robophery/docs/source/doc/arch/overview.rst

 Project Introduction
 ====================

-This paper explains how to utilise inexpensive Linux or MicroPython compatible devices, actuators and sensors to serve as fully autonomous and isolated agent systems that can perform continuous automation for various applications.
-These scenarios range from smart home or environmental automation, surveillance, to full ambient intelligence  automation.
+This paper explains how we utilised inexpensive Linux and python compatible microcontrollers, actuators and sensors to create fully autonomous and isolated agent systems.
+These systems can perform wide range automation use cases.
+These range from smart home or environmental automation, surveillance, to complete ambient intelligence.

-The architecture of autonomous agents with connections to the overlay message bus for monitoring and controlling these systems is introduced in the first chapter.
+First chapter introduces global architecture of autonomous agents with communication protocols for messages to the overlaying event driven controllers, dashboards or any other services.
 These systems use scalable and modular architecture to minimise the computational overhead which allows efficient use of available hardware resources.

-The next part covers the autononocity of agents in more details.
-Logical and physical models of the system with description of the virtual functions that provide the simple thresholds or fuzzy logic reasoning.
+The next part covers the autonomous agents in more details.
+Models of hardware interfaces and corresponding modules.
+It also covers description of the virtual modules that provide the simple thresholds or fuzzy logic reasoning for autonomous control.

-The final chapter covers the overlay controlling and monitoring system that can communicate with multiple autonomous systems, gather vital information and even start arbitrary actions on demand.
-The control system contains time- series database and second level of reasoning which can detect hardware malfunctions within the autonomous agent systems and perform necessary steps to.
-The usage of these proposed and implemented systems may go far beyond the original scope to monitor and control virtually any software or physical system.
+The final chapter shows simple interaction with overlay control system that can communicate with multiple autonomous systems, gather vital information and even publish arbitrary actions on demand.

+The control system contains time-series database, dashboard and reasoning platform which can detect hardware malfunctions of autonomous agent systems and perform necessary steps to repair it.
+With the usage of virtual models that provide  high-level access to individual physical modules of individual agents.